38 Things To Put On Your Family’s 2026 Greenville, SC Bucket List

 25. Family Day at Denver Downs

 This is on my bucket list every year because it is so awesome.
 This is truly one of my favorite activities to do as a family and we look forward to it every single year.
 We pack a lunch, show up right when they open on a Saturday in the fall, and stay and play all day long.
-Don’t miss it in 2024.
+Don’t miss it in 2026.
 Read our Mom review of Denver Downs.
-Also, look for special Spring break events so you can experience the farm twice a year.
+Also, look for special Spring break events and the SC Sunflower Festival so you can experience the farm twice a year.

 Denver Downs Slide